Giancarlo Stanton Player Props: Yankees vs. Marlins

-Giancarlo Stanton -- batting .263 in his past 10 games -- will be in action for the New York Yankees against the Miami Marlins, with Sandy Alcantara on the hill, on August 12 at 4:10 PM ET.
+The New York Yankees, including Giancarlo Stanton and his .575 slugging percentage over his past 10 games, take on starter Eury Perez and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-In his last game, he had two hits (going 2-for-5) against the Marlins.
+In his most recent game he had a hitless performance (0-for-3) against the Marlins.

 Giancarlo Stanton Game Info & Props vs. the Marlins